 Anzac Square restoration and enhancement

-Construction of the fourth and final stage of the Anzac Square restoration and enhancement project is nearing completion.
+Construction of the fourth and final stage of the Anzac Square restoration and enhancement project is complete.

-The project is a joint initiative between the Queensland Government, Australian Government and Brisbane City Council.
+The project was a joint initiative between the Queensland Government, Australian Government and Brisbane City Council.

 |Address||Between Ann Street and Adelaide Street, Brisbane City|